Frequently asked questions

 Can I come and visit a college?

-Most colleges are happy to host tours for students and their families throughout the year, so you can get a better feel for which college is the right fit for you.
+Most colleges are happy to host tours for students and their families throughout the year on weekdays, so you can get a better feel for which college is the right fit for you.
 Please contact the colleges directly to book a tour, and make sure you give as much notice as possible, so a student or staff member is on hand to show you around.
+You can also visit the Colleges in May for our Open House event and in August at the University of Melbourne Open Day.

 Which Colleges accept students from other Universities and/or Graduate Students??